Here is a video demonstration:

-The meaning of this button is the same as in Passcard Editor.
+The meaning of the button is the same as in the Editor.

-Click Identity menu item in the Identity Editor and select Delete, Rename or Clone (Copy) command and RoboForm will perform the selected command.
-You can also right-click the Identity name in the left pane of the Identity Editor or in RoboForm toolbar and select one of these commands from the menu that appears.
+Click Identities menu item in the Editor and right-click an Identity Click Delete, Rename or Clone (Copy) command and RoboForm will perform the selected action.
+You may also right-click in the list of Identities (see the item in RoboForm menu) and select one of the commands from the menu that appears.

-Go to "Edit -> Country" menu and select new Country for your Identity.
+Launch RoboForm Editor, choose the Identity you want to alter go to "More -> Country" menu in the upper-right corner and select new Country for your Identity.
 If you cannot find your country in the displayed list of countries, select Other country.

 Changing Country may cause some fields to lose their values or values may become corrupted, because different countries have different sets of fields, with different formats.

-In the Identity Editor, select Identities -> Print List.
+In the RoboForm Editor click big RoboForm button -> Print List... -> Identities.
 A dialog appears that previews the printed list of Identities.
-You can click the Print button to print what you see or click Save to save it to an HTML file.
+You may click the Print button to print what you see or click Save to save it to an HTML file.

 You can send Identity or Contact to a friend by email.
-The procedure is the same as for Passcard.
+The procedure is the same as for a Login.

 |My Identity button and Mini-Dialog|